 Circuit Court: Please direct your continuance request to the judge and copy our office.
 If you have spoken with the prosecuting attorney and he/she is in agreement, you may put this in your request.

 Who do I contact if I have a revocation hearing that I cannot appear in?

 Contact the probation officer to see whether he/she is in agreement and obtain an available Court date.
 Then contact the Judge in writing, and copy our office.

 My client is incarcerated.
 How do I get him/her transported to Court to trial?

-Our office prepares transportation orders to transport defendants to Court.
-If your client is incarcerated, it is your responsibility to advise our office with details so that we may prepare a transportation order.
+The Commonwealth's Attorney Office prepares transportation orders to transport defendants to court for Circuit Court cases.
+If your client is incarcerated, it is your responsibility to advise the office with details so that we may prepare a transportation order.